boljen/emptyfunctionjs/README.md

 ### isEmptyFunction

-Sometimes you might need to verify whether the closure is an empty function.
+Sometimes you might need to verify whether the callback is an empty function.

 If you have access to the emptyFunction object you can do a strict comparison.